ogelbukh/fuel-docs/pages/operations/upgrade/1010-quick-start.rst

 inventory.
 The nodes must be connected to the same L2 networks as existing 5.1.1/5.2.9 Controllers are.

+**At this moment these 3 nodes should be rebooted to the new bootstrap.**

 Use the IDs of additional nodes to install Controllers with the new version of OpenStack onto them: